Rules of Play

 H. AI ADOPTION ARC#

-The exercise is structured around a four-phase AI adoption arc that mirrors the round progression:
+The exercise tracks a four-phase AI adoption arc that mirrors round progression:

 | Round | Phase | Distribution |